Mark Osler: Baylor Law School (2000-2010)

 Osler's scholarship and advocacy at Baylor focused on capital punishment and narcotics policy.
 Some of Osler's work addressed sentencing issues involving crack cocaine.
 In 2009, Osler won the case (through a 6-3 summary and per curiam decision) of Spears v.
 United States in the United States Supreme Court, which reversed the Eighth Circuit and clarified a prior sentencing decision, declaring that sentencing judges could "categorically" reject the 100-to-1 ration between powder and crack cocaine which was then embedded in the federal sentencing guidelines.
 The character of "Professor Joe Fisher" in the film American Violet is based on Osler's work with the ACLU and former student David Moore in confronting unjust crack prosecutions in the city of Hearne, Texas.
 While at Baylor, Osler published Jesus on Death Row (Abingdon, 2009), which critiques capital punishment in the United States through an examination of the biblical account of Jesus Christ's trial and execution.

 Osler was named the 2009 Wacoan of the Year.

 University of St. Thomas School of Law (2010-present)

-Moving to St. Thomas in Minneapolis, Minnesota, Osler's work moved increasingly towards clemency.
+Moving to St. Thomas in Minneapolis, Minnesota, Osler's work moved increasingly toward clemency.
 He was chosen as "Professor of the Year" in 2016, 2019, and 2022.

 Following up on Jesus on Death Row, between 2011 and 2014, Osler and collaborators produced a dramatic "Sentencing of Jesus" in eleven states: Texas, Colorado, California, Oklahoma, Tennessee, Massachusetts, Illinois, Virginia, Louisiana, Arizona, and Minnesota.
 His 2016 book, Prosecuting Jesus recounts that project.